 Access control applies whether you are seeking to satisfy compliance regulations like the EU's General Data Protection Regulation (GDPR), the Health Insurance Portability and Accountability Act (HIPAA), or the Payment Card Industry Data Security Standard (PCI-DSS).

 Factor compliance into your plans from the beginning, and ensure that sector-specific rules fully cover you.
 Compliance isn't just a legal issue.
-It's also an excellent focal point to concentrate project managers and a way to build trust with partners or customers.
+It's also an excellent focal point for project managers to concentrate and a way to build trust with partners or customers.

 Identity and Access Management risks in business